denevik/Pokedex/README.md

 ## Architecture
 Project consist of three modules:
-- `Pokexed` - Main module with the list of pokemons and detailed page which contains a large high-resolution pokemon image, his basic weights and the pokemon unique number!
+- `Pokedex` - Main module with the list of pokemons and detailed page which contains a large high-resolution pokemon image, his basic weights and the pokemon unique number!
-- `PokexedAPI` - API wrapper for https://pokeapi.co.
+- `PokedexAPI` - API wrapper for https://pokeapi.co.
 - `PokedexStyle` - Wrapper for UI parts in the application.
 Always helpful.
 Cut and share everything you use so often.

 It's very important to use decomposition for modules!
 In the nearest future I am planing to split it more and replace more "magic numbers".
 To make the app more flexibe and easy to support.